DevExpress/dotnet-eud/interface-elements-for-web/articles/scheduler/selection-and-navigation/navigate-time-cells-and-dates-in-the-scheduler.md

 ---
 title: Navigate Time Cells and Dates in the Scheduler
 ---
+# Navigate Time Cells and Dates in the Scheduler
 ## View Navigator
 To navigate dates, you can use the **View Navigator** shown below.